-Minera IRL Patagonia S.A. ("Minera IRL Patagonia"), a formerly wholly owned subsidiary of the Company, owns the Don Nicolás Project and an extensive exploration tenement package totalling some 2,600km in the Patagonia region of Argentina.
+Minera IRL Patagonia, a formerly wholly owned subsidiary of the Company, owns the Don Nicolás Project and an extensive exploration tenement package totalling some 2,600km2 in the Patagonia region of Argentina.
 The project is located within a large geological complex known as the Deseado Massif.

 On 19 August 2013, Minera IRL announced that it had entered into a definitive financing agreement to fund the construction of the Don Nicolás Mine that would ultimately reduce its equity interest in Minera IRL Patagonia to 51%.
-For more information on this transaction, please review the section below entitled, "Transaction with CIMINAS - Don Nicolás Gold Project."
+For more information on this transaction, please see the section below entitled, "Transaction with CIMINAS - Don Nicolás Gold Project."

-Subsequent to 30 June 2014, the Company entered into a Sale and Purchase Agreement pursuant to which one of Minera IRL Patagonia joint venture partners, Compañía Inversora en Minas ("CIMINAS"), would acquire the Company's remaining shareholdings for consideration of \$11,451,000.

-Under the terms of the agreement to sell the Company's remaining interest in Minera IRL Patagonia, CIMINAS will pay the consideration in three instalments: 85% upon closing of the transaction (received), 7.5% after 90 days and the remaining 7.5% after twelve months.
-Payment of the second and third instalments is conditional upon the satisfaction of certain conditions and customary representation and warranties.
+On 30 July 2014, the Company announced that it had entered into a Sale and Purchase Agreement pursuant to which one of the Minera IRL Patagonia joint venture partners, CIMINAS, would acquire the Company's remaining shareholdings for total consideration of \$11,451,000.
+Under the terms of the agreement to sell the Company's remaining interest in Minera IRL Patagonia, the consideration will be received in three instalments: 85% upon closing of the transaction (received), 7.5% after 90 days following the completion of certain handover activities and certain due diligence procedures and the remaining 7.5% after twelve months following the completion of certain handover activities and certain due diligence procedures.
+12 September 2014 has been established as the start date for the 90 day and twelve month periods.
+Payment of the second and third instalments is conditional upon the completion of due diligence, the satisfaction of certain conditions and customary representation and warranties.
+The Company recorded a loss on the sale of its investment in the Don Nicolás joint venture of \$30,714,000.
+The charge also included transaction costs of \$831,000.
+The outstanding amount is recorded on the 30 September 2014 balance sheet under other receivables and prepayments.

-At 30 June 2014, the carrying value of the investment in the Don Nicolás joint venture, which totalled \$11,451,000, was reclassified on the consolidated statement of financial position as an asset held for sale.